Truetotosse/WebApiExample/README.md

 2. Search for the ASP.NET Core Web Application.

-3. Set the project name to **XpoWebApi** and click **Create**.
+3. Set the project name to **WebApiService** and click **Create**.

-4. Select **Empty**, set .NET Core version to 2.1 and click **Create**.
+4. Select **Empty**, set .NET Core version to 3.0+ and click **Create**.

-5. Open *Startup.cs* and replace its contents with the code from [corresponding file under this folder](https://github.com/Truetotosse/WebApiExample/tree/master/XpoWebApiService).
+5. Open *Startup.cs* and replace its contents with the code from [corresponding file under this folder](https://github.com/Truetotosse/WebApiExample/tree/master/XpoWebApiService/WebApiService).
 It will add services initialization and connection to In Memory Data

-6. Open *properties\launchSettings.json* and set all `applicationUrl` fields to `http://localhost:5000`, all `launchBrowser` fields to `false` .
+6. Open *properties\launchSettings.json* and set all `applicationUrl` fields to `http://localhost:51341`, all `launchBrowser` fields to `false` .

 7. In the **Solution Explorer**, create **Controllers** folder and add *XPOController.cs* into it

-8. Replace *XPOController.cs* contents with the code from [corresponding file under this folder](https://github.com/Truetotosse/WebApiExample/tree/master/XpoWebApiService/Controllers).
+8. Replace *XPOController.cs* contents with the code from [corresponding file under this folder](https://github.com/Truetotosse/WebApiExample/tree/master/XpoWebApiService/WebApiService/Controller).
 This code initiates WebApiHelper to handle reqests from client application.

 ### Add the XPO Package